MagmaGuy/FreeMinecraftModels/ReadMe.md

 It can:

 - Import .bbmodel or fmmodel (FFM's custom format) models
 - Generate resource packs with models that exceed normal Minecraft resource pack model limits (up to 112x112x112 units or 7x7x7 in-game blocks)
 - Display these models in-game through the use of the command `/fmm spawn static <id>` where the id is the file name of the model, in lowercase and without the file extension
+- Animate these models as they were configured to be animated in Blockbench
+- Handle default state animations without requiring other plugins (walk, idle, death, attack, spawn)

 ### How do you add an existing model?